ZachS2/Apple/README.md

 # Apple
 All original code for the Apple webpage that I made for a final exam project as part of a course I was doing.
+Responsivnes for different screen sizes will soon be added.